mainmatter/mainmatter.com/_posts/2020-11-09-pro-bono-open-call.md

 about our approach, take a look at our [services](/services/digital-products/) and [Playbook](/playbook).

+### Anyone from an underrepresented group in tech is welcome to apply

-We are seeking applicants for pro-bono digital product design.
-In an effort to support the creation of an equal playing field, it is our preference to partner with founders from under-represented groups in tech.
+In an effort to support the creation of an equal playing field, we invite applicants from **underrepresented groups in tech** to apply for pro-bono product design.
+We especially invite and welcome women, Black, Indigenous & People of Color, QTIBIPOC/LGBTQIA+ people, people with disabilities, and people facing economic or social hardships.

 We will offer one of the following services: